-Even though you are using the anti-spam feature correctly, it is possible that you are still receiving some spam.
+Even if you are using the spam filtering correctly, it is possible that you are still receiving some spam.
 The following describes what steps you can take to determine why you are still receiving spam messages and how best to resolve this.

 It is possible that the message wasn't processed by Spam Experts, sometimes spammers will send messages directly to your mail server.
 There are two ways to see if the message passed through the filter:

 - Message Logs - All messages that pass through the filter will be displayed in the inbound message logs.
 If you can't find a trace of the message in the log search then it was probably delivered directly to your mail server

 - Message Headers - The message headers will show the path that the message took to get to your server.
 Examine the Received message headers: Spam Experts filtering servers are named mx_nn.antispamcloud.com.
 If none of the received headers were added by our servers then the message did not pass through Spam Experts

 To prevent spam effectively, your MX records should ONLY contain those of the filtering servers, no other mail servers.
 If you leave the old MX records pointing to your own mail server, spammers will attempt to deliver spam directly, thus bypassing the spam filters.
 You can look up your domain MX records here.
 If you need to update your MX records, see Update Your MX Records in Your Domain Provider's DNS Settings.
 If you want to verify that your system is using the correct MX records, use the MX Verification Tool.